Umayyad architecture: Great Mosque of Damascus

-The Great Mosque of Damascus was built by the caliph al-Walid I around 706–715.
-Some scholars have argued that the first Umayyad version of the al-Aqsa Mosque in Jerusalem, begun by Abd al-Malik (al-Walid's father) and now replaced by later constructions, had a layout very similar to the current Umayyad Mosque in Damascus and that it probably served as a model for the latter.
+The Great Mosque of Damascus was built by Caliph al-Walid I around 706–715.
+Some scholars have argued that the first Umayyad version of the Al-Aqsa Mosque in Jerusalem, begun by Caliph Abd al-Malik (al-Walid's father) and now replaced by later constructions, had a layout very similar to the current Umayyad Mosque in Damascus and that it probably served as a model for the latter.
 The layout remains largely unchanged and some of the decoration has been preserved.
 The Great Mosque was built within the area of a Roman temenos from the first century.
 The exterior walls of the earlier building, once a temple of Jupiter and later a church, were retained, although the southern entrances were walled up and new entrances made in the north wall.
 The interior was completely rebuilt.